 You can enter the New Town Hall during weekdays and explore some of its historic rooms.
 But make sure you take the elevator to get to the viewing gallery in the City Hall tower for some stunning views of the city center.
 Check out admission charges and opening hours here.

-Stop for the miniature knight show at Glockenspiel
+Stop for the Miniature Knight Show at Glockenspiel

 Glockenspiel at the New Town Hall in Munich